 “Be quiet, d’Ambert!” the Comte de Salvan hissed.
 “If anyone is to beg on Mademoiselle’s behalf it is I, you dolt!”

 “Unlike my good cousin, I do not find Mademoiselle amusing,” the Duke enunciated icily, suppressed anger reflected in black eyes that stared down at the girl unblinkingly.
 “You mistake insolence for wit.
 A few more years in the schoolroom may correct the defect.”

 Confident she would soon be leaving Versailles, there was no time to lose.
-She must ensure her portmanteaux were packed and ready for the flight from this Palace and the Comte de Salvan’s menacing orbit.
-At the Galerie des Glaces masquerade in two days time, that’s when she would force the Duke of Roxton’s hand.
-She smiled at her own cleverness and, gathering the overlarge cloak about her small frame, she ran off across the Marble courtyard towards the Palace buildings, calling out to the Vicomte that she was a very good runner and would beat him to Maria Casparti’s apartment.
+She must ensure her portmanteaux were packed and ready for the flight from this palace and the Comte de Salvan’s menacing orbit.
+She would force the Duke of Roxton’s hand at the Galerie des Glaces masquerade in two days’ time.
+She smiled at her own cleverness.
+Gathering the overlarge cloak about her small frame, she ran off across the Marble courtyard towards the palace buildings, calling out to the Vicomte that she was a very good runner and would beat him to Maria Casparti’s apartment.

 © 2014 Lucinda Brant.
 All rights reserved | email me